WHAT IS WPRN?

 The Wisconsin Pharmacy Recovery Network (WPRN) is a network of volunteer recovering and non-recovering pharmacists and their families organized to provide early detection, intervention, aftercare support and education to pharmacists

-and their families in the area of drug and alcohol dependency or physical and mental impairment.
+and their families in the area of drug and alcohol dependency.

 HELP IS ONLY A PHONE CALL OR E-MAIL AWAY